lextoumbourou/notes/notes/pages/about.md

 I intend to be flexible with the topics this blog explores; it's what I'm interested in or learning about at the time.
 Right now, I'm most interested in Generative AI and Software Engineering.
 I'm also doing a Bachelor's Degree in Computer Science (I've been working for about 20 years without a degree), so some notes will be on computer science fundamentals.

-I'm not sure how useful the contents of notes will be to others.
-However, I've made them public because it helps me motivate the creation of these notes, and some of them will be useful to others.
+I don't know how useful the contents of notes will be to others.
+However, I've made them public because it helps me motivate the creation of these notes, and you never know.

 ### About me